MKTCLounge/MKTCLounge.github.io/index.md

 iii.
 If a player disconnects is replaced by CPU.
 The race will count and the room must not be reopened.​

-XII.
+XI.
 CONCLUSION

 That is all that we are expecting each and every one of you to follow.
 We hope you enjoy your community and lounge experience and follow the rules and guidelines accordingly.

 Thank you.

-- MKTC Lounge Staff
+-MKTC Lounge Staff